 We plan to employ the same partnering strategy in both the human health and agricultural target markets.
 Our preclinical research has yielded data that we have presented to various biopharmaceutical companies that may be prospective licensees for the development and marketing of potential applications of our technology.
 Consistent with our commercialization strategy, we intend to attract other companies interested in strategic partnerships or licensing our technology, which may result in additional license fees, revenues from contract research and other related revenues.
+Additionally, we may select some human health indications to bring into clinical trials on our own.
 Successful future operations will depend on our ability to transform our research and development activities into commercially feasible technology.